Get insider access

 • Sensors and charging pads: The sensors and charging pads are on both the robot and its charging station.
 You should clean them regularly by dusting off the sensors and pads with a dry cloth.

-• Self-Emptying Dustbin: You can remove the dustbin in the vacuum's charging dock by pressing the button on top of the dock.
+• Self-Emptying Dustbin: You can remove the dustbin from the vacuum's charging dock by pressing the button on top of the dock.
 A small observation window gives you an idea of how full it is.

 • Self-Emptying Dustbin Filters: The self-emptying station has two filters.
 The foam pre-motor filter can be found under the top cover of the docking station, while the post-motor HEPA filter is located on the right side of the dock.
 The pre-motor filter should be rinsed with water once a month, while the HEPA filter needs rinsing once a year.
 Make sure to avoid using soap when cleaning either filter.